muthiman/Distributed-consensus-of-time/README.md

 2. **Fault Detection**: We currently lack a mechanism for detecting and excluding consistently faulty nodes.
 This could be added to improve long-term stability.

-3. **Network Topology**: Our gossip protocol could be optimized for different network topologies to improve efficiency in various deployment scenarios.
+3. **Network Topology**: Our gossip protocol could be optimised for different network topologies to improve efficiency in various deployment scenarios.

-4. **Visualization**: Adding tools for visualizing network state and time convergence would aid in monitoring and debugging.
+4. **Visualisation**: Adding tools for visualising network state and time convergence would aid in monitoring and debugging.

-5. **Performance Optimizations**: Implementing various optimizations, such as batching updates or using more efficient data structures, could improve performance in large-scale deployments.
+5. **Performance Optimisations**: Implementing various optimisations, such as batching updates or using more efficient data structures, could improve performance in large-scale deployments.

 ## 8. Conclusion

-Our distributed time synchronization system combines concepts from various distributed systems to provide a robust, scalable, and accurate timekeeping mechanism.
+Our distributed time synchronisation system combines concepts from various distributed systems to provide a robust, scalable, and accurate timekeeping mechanism.
 It demonstrates key concepts in distributed systems including Byzantine fault tolerance, gossip protocols, and hybrid logical clocks.
-While there's room for further refinement, this implementation provides a solid foundation for applications requiring distributed time synchronization and serves as an excellent starting point for exploring advanced concepts in distributed systems.
+While there's room for further refinement, this implementation provides a solid foundation for applications requiring distributed time synchronisation and serves as an excellent starting point for exploring advanced concepts in distributed systems.